-The American Kennel Club specifies a French bulldog weight of 28 pounds and a height of 11 to 13 inches.
-Female Frenchies weigh 17-24 pounds and male French bulldogs weigh 20-28 pounds.
+The American Kennel Club specifies a French bulldog should present a weight of 28 pounds and a height of 11 to 13 inches.
+Female Frenchies should weigh 17-24 pounds and male French bulldogs 20-28 pounds.
 Both males and females are heavy-boned and muscular.

 An underlying health problem, poor nutrition, or having tiny parents might all limit their growth.
 Some Frenchies are bigger than usual, while others are smaller.
 Because heredity plays a factor in their growth, your French bulldog's weight should be around that of their parents.

+Fun fact about French Bulldogs, they drool a lot.
 Drooling is natural for Frenchies.
 This occurs when they are overheated and is caused by the form of their jaw and the arrangement of their lips.
-Snouts are shorter and broader than other dogs'.
+Snouts are shorter and broader than other dogs.

 Lips covered by numerous creases on their snouts, or jaw prognathism occurs when the lower jaw protrudes ahead of the upper jaw.

-Aside from their facial anatomy, drool helps them chew and digest food.
+Aside from their facial anatomy, drool helps Frenchies chew and digest food.
 If your French Bulldog puppy seems to be drooling more than usual, they may be teething.

 Aside from excitement and anxiety, other causes of drooling in Frenchies include oral injuries and mouth diseases.
 Contact your vet if your French Bulldog is drooling excessively or if the drooling is severe and abrupt.
 It might be simple overexertion or stress, or something more serious.